cpsumsu/CPS-Study-Club/docs/how-to-use-git-en.md

 Github is powerful of its collaboration tools that allows everyone to make contributions to any public repository (project).
 But how can we contribute (make changes) to a repository?

 ## How to Contribute?
+Before making any changes, we need to clone (download) the repository from remote to your local machine.
 1. Have access to the repository
 > If you have access to a repository, which means you can do a push, merge or other actions.
 You can just clone the repository to your local machine, make changes and push it to the remote repository.